Androgen suppression

 Androgen suppression, also known as testosterone suppression, is a medical treatment to suppress or block the production or action of male sex hormones, typically used against certain cancers that rely on male growth hormones.
 This a done by castration (sometimes chemical castration) or by prescribing female sex hormones and drugs called antiandrogens.
-It is employed in androgen deprivation therapy for prostate cancer, feminizing hormone therapy for transgender women and against other androgen-dependent conditions.
+It is employed in androgen deprivation therapy for prostate cancer, feminizing hormone therapy for transgender women, PCOS, acne and hirsutism in women, and against other androgen-dependent conditions.